misiektoja/spotify_profile_monitor/README.md

 spotify_profile_monitor --set-webhook-url
 ```

-The command saves `WEBHOOK_URL` in `.env` without putting the private value in shell history.
+The command saves only `WEBHOOK_URL` in `.env` without putting the private value in shell history.
 Treat this URL like a password because anyone who has it can post through it.

 Keep the default request format in `spotify_profile_monitor.conf`: